mikarant/ozo/README.md

 	This module contains subroutines related to solving of Poisson's equation in the Zwack-Okossi equation.

 6. mod\_subrs.f90
-	In this module, all the subroutines related to Zwack-Okossi equation are located.
+	Module for solving the Zwack-Okossi equation and all subroutines related to it.

 7. mod\_time\_step\_loop.f90
-	Time stepping loop + input/output routines are described here.
+	Contains time stepping loop + some input/output routines.

 8. mod\_wrf\_file.f90
-	This module includes routines to create and handle input and output netcdf files.
+	This module includes routines to create and handle input and output files.

 9. ozo.f90
 	This is the main program of the OZO.